vicramon/ember-seo/README.md

 `rails g ember_seo:install`

-This creates Rails routes, a Rails controller to display your static site, and app/models/location.js which has a hashbang location helper.
+This creates Rails routes, a Rails controller to display your static site, and app/models/hashbang.js which has a hashbang location helper.
+If you're not using Ember Appkit Rails then you should move hashbang.js to app/assets/javascripts/models.

 #### Setup